How To Make A Difference With Gen Z: Philippines

 If brands want to win the favour of Gen Z, they have to show that their views align.
 When Nike released an ad featuring activist and football star Colin Kapaernick, Gen Z rallied behind the movement and message.
 This is a key example of how supporting activists and their causes can earn a brand the respect and admiration of Gen Z consumers.

-Copy of Gen Z_PHGen Z are conscious consumers, and want to be able to know that they aren’t supporting a company that is going to go on to do bad things, whether that is harming people, the planet, or other causes close to their heart.
+Gen Z are conscious consumers, and want to be able to know that they aren’t supporting a company that is going to go on to do bad things, whether that is harming people, the planet, or other causes close to their heart.
 Therefore, the best way to win Gen Z’s favour is for a brand to be an ally in the fight against injustice, supporting Gen Z in their activism in an authentic way.

 For a brand to really tap into the fervent support that Gen Z can bring, they can’t fall prey to ‘greenwashing’ their problems.
 This generation is acutely aware of brands that are insincere.
 That’s why brands need to dedicate time and money in support of social causes.